fortin/pdsnd_github/README.md

 ### Date created: 2018-11-16

-### Bikeshare Data Analysis
+### Bikeshare Data Analyzer

 ### Description

-A Python utility that analyzes data on bikesharing programs in Chicago, New York City, and Washington D.C., allowing users to filter data in various ways, and generate visualizations of subsets of the data.
+A Python utility that analyzes data on bikesharing programs in Chicago, New York City, and Washington D.C., allowing users to filter data in various ways and generate visualizations of subsets of the data.

 ### Files used

 bikeshare_2.py
 chicago.csv
 new_york_city.csv